LiveRamp/reslang/docs/intro.md

 (NOTE: we've used a lot of features below to illustrate them, but it tends to make the example a bit more complex than it would otherwise be...)

 First, the paradigm.
-There are 3 different resource types in Reslang, and they each live in a namespace. e.g. /file
+There are 2 different resource types in Reslang, and they each live in a namespace (aka directory). e.g. /file

--   a **configuration-resource** describes configuration in the system.
+-   a normal **resource** describes a noun in your system
--   an **asset-resource** is a resource that is typically created by processing data through our system.
 -   a **request-resource** is an asynchronous, long running process modeled as a resource.

 Each resource specifies the attributes it holds, followed by the possible operations / verbs.
-The reason for the three different types is that they will eventually have different audit and ownership structures - e.g. we might have full history available for configuration resources.

 ## The API

 Without further ado, here is the [API in reslang](../models/file):

 ```
-"This is a simple API for manipulating files"
+"This is a simple API for manipulating files.
+Note all comments in quotes end up in the Swagger as descriptions.
+Put them anywhere"
 namespace {
 	title "API for modeling directories and files"
 	version 1.0.0
 }

 "This models a directory we might create"
-asset-resource Directory {
+resource Directory {
 	id: string query
 	name: string query
 	/operations